Dubstep: 2011: Brostep and American developments

 In 2011, dubstep gained significant traction in the US market, by way of a post-dubstep style known as brostep, with the American producer Skrillex becoming something of a "poster boy" for the scene.
 In September 2011, a Spin Magazine EDM special referred to brostep as a "lurching and aggressive" variant of dubstep that has proven commercially successful in the United States.
 Unlike traditional dubstep production styles, which emphasise sub-bass content, brostep accentuates the middle register and features "robotic fluctuations and metal-esque aggression".
 According to Simon Reynolds, as dubstep gained larger audiences and moved from smaller club-based venues to larger outdoor events, sub-sonic content was gradually replaced by distorted bass riffs that function roughly in the same register as the electric guitar in heavy metal.

-The term brostep has been used by some as a pejorative descriptor for a style of popular Americanised dubstep.
+The term brostep has been used by some as a pejorative descriptor for a style of popular dubstep developed in the United States.
 The producer known as Rusko himself claimed in an interview on BBC Radio 1Xtra that "brostep is sort of my fault, but now I've started to hate it in a way ...
 It's like someone screaming in your face ... you don't want that."
 According to a BBC review of his 2012 album Songs, the record was a muddled attempt by Rusko to realign his music with a "Jamaican inheritance" and distance it from the "belching, aggressive, resolutely macho" dubstep produced by his contemporaries.

 Commenting on the success of American producers such as Skrillex, Skream stated: "I think it hurts a lot of people over here because it's a UK sound, but it's been someone with influences outside the original sound that has made it a lot bigger.
 The bad side of that is that a lot of people will just say 'dubstep equals Skrillex'.
 But in all honesty it genuinely doesn't bother me.
 I like the music he makes."
 Other North American artists that were initially associated with the brostep sound were Canadian producers Datsik and Excision.
 Their production style has been described by Mixmag as "a viciously harsh, yet brilliantly produced sound that appealed more to Marilyn Manson and Nine Inch Nails fans than it did to lovers of UK garage".
 The brostep sound also attracted the attention of metal bands.
 Nu metal band Korn's 2011 album The Path of Totality features several collaborations with electronic music producers, including Skrillex and Excision.
+This style of dubstep is sometimes known as metalstep.